 What to expect from gynecomastia surgery

 Remember that cosmetic surgery is individualised and is based on your needs.
 Male breast reduction surgery can involve different techniques and a combination of surgeries.
 This will be made clear during your consultation.
-The most common gynaecomastia techniques include liposuction, gland excision and skin reduction.
+The most common gynecomastia techniques include liposuction, gland excision and skin reduction.

 Am I suitable for gynecomastia surgery?